Southern University Historic District

-Southern University Historic District is a historic district located on Southern University campus in Baton Rouge, Louisiana.
+Southern University Historic District is a historic district located on Southern University campus in Baton Rouge, Louisiana, United States.

 When first listed, the 7 acre area comprised a total of 5 historic buildings, dating from c.1870 to 1928.

 The historic district was listed on the National Register of Historic Places on May 20, 1999, with a boundary increase on April 16, 2020.

 Contributing properties

 The historical district contains a total of 5 contributing properties, built between c.1870 and 1928: